All Episodes

 He is a core faculty member at the Institute of Transpersonal Psychology, Palo Alto, a unique PhD-granting institution that believes that you should educate a person's body, spirit, and emotions, as well as their talking mind.

-Professor Emeritus of Psychology at the Davis Campus of the University of California consulted on the original remote viewing research at SRI, where some of his work was important in influencing government policy against the deployment of the multi-billion dollar MX missile system.
+Consulted on the original remote viewing research at SRI, where some of his work was important in influencing government policy against the deployment of the multi-billion dollar MX missile system.

 Now, he's written some other interesting books that we will talk about tonight.

-For example, He wrote a book called, On Being Stoned, A Psychological Study of Marijuana Intoxication.
+For example, he wrote a book called On Being Stoned, a Psychological Study of Marijuana Intoxication.

-Symposium on the Nature of Extrasensory Perception.
+Mind at large, Institute of Electrical and Electronic Engineers, Symposium on the Nature of Extrasensory Perception.

-Holy mackerel!
+Holy mackerel.

 It just goes on and on and on and on.

-He's also a student of Keto.
+He's also a student of Aikido.

-I think it's Keto.
+I think it's Aikido.

 In which he holds a black belt.